Soft Calibration Objectives for Neural Networks: Conclusions

 \section{Conclusions}

-We proposed soft calibration objectives with the motivation to train directly for calibation.
-These objectives---SB-ECE and S-AvUC---are softened versions of the usual ECE measure and the recently-proposed AvUC loss respectively.
-They are easy-to-implement augmentations for the popular cross entropy loss.
-We performed a thorough comparison of similar methods to train for calibration.
-Experiments show that methods based on soft calibration objectives can be used to obtain the best ECE among such methods in exchange for less that 1\% drop in accuracy.
+We proposed Soft Calibration Objectives motivated by the goal of directly training models for calibration.
+These objectives - SB-ECE and S-AvUC - are softened versions of the usual ECE measure and the recently-proposed AvUC loss, respectively.
+They are easy-to-implement augmentations to the popular cross-entropy loss.
+We performed a thorough comparison of existing methods of training for calibration.
+Our experiments show that methods based on soft-calibration objectives can be used to obtain the best ECE among such methods in exchange for less than 1\% drop in accuracy.
 We note that a model being better calibrated overall does not necessarily mean that it is better calibrated for every group and hence the fairness of our methods as well as related methods must be studied.
+However, our methods of training-for-calibration can be adapted to encourage fairness by applying the methods separately to each protected group.

+Even when one does not wish to incorporate secondary losses to train for calibration, we showed that post-hoc temperature scaling works better when tuned using the SB-ECE objective instead of the standard cross-entropy loss.
+Practitioners can easily replace the cross-entropy loss with our SB-ECE loss when performing post-hoc temperature scaling.

-We also showed that post-hoc temperature scaling works better when tuned for the SB-ECE objective.
-From the point of view of model developers, all our methods are easy transitions from the popular setup of neural networks trained with the cross entropy loss.
-Finally we demonstrated that the uncertainty estimates of methods which train for calibration generalize better under dataset shift as compared to post-hoc calibration, which is a fundamental motivation for transitioning to training for calibration.
+Finally, we demonstrated that the uncertainty estimates of methods which train for calibration generalize better under dataset shift as compared to post-hoc calibration, which is a fundamental motivation for transitioning to training for calibration.